-The following table provides a more detailed analysis of the treatment capability of the replaceable skin layer membranes.
+The following table provides a more detailed analysis of the treatment capability of the RSL MembranesTM.

 The data confirms the ability of the technology to provide a high level of

 - colloidal solid removal resulting in low turbidity water.

 - residual oil removal

 - Iron removal